Logo DesignBrandingDesign Inspiration

 This minimalist, abstract logo perfectly captured the essence of IBM's business strategy in the digital age.
 The stripped-down aesthetic symbolised innovation, while the bold lettering conveyed market dominance.
 The lack of serifs and sleek, geometric design echoed IBM's technologies' precision and cutting-edge nature.

-In general, this shift from traditional to modern in the 1970s logo change also mirrored the transition from old tech to new tech in the computer industry.
+This shift from traditional to modern logo change in the 1970s also mirrored the transition from old tech to new tech in the computer industry.
 The simplified, bold design has stood the test of time as one of the most recognisable tech logos worldwide.

 Nike Swoosh: The Birth of an Athletic Empire

 The Nike Swoosh has become one of the world's most iconic and recognisable logos, but its origins stem from humble beginnings in 1971.
 That year, Phil Knight, founder of Blue Ribbon Sports – the company that would later become Nike, Inc. – was seeking a design for a new brand logo.
-He reached out to Carolyn Davidson, then a graphic design student at Portland State University.
+He contacted Carolyn Davidson, a graphic design student at Portland State University.

 At the time, Knight was preparing to launch a new line of athletic shoes and apparel under the name Nike, named after the Greek winged goddess of victory.
 He wanted a logo that would capture the spirit of motion and speed.
 Davidson came back with several designs, but a straightforward checkmark stood out.
 Knight chose it and paid Davidson just $35 for the job.

-In the decades since the Swoosh has come to represent the global powerhouse that is Nike.
+In the decades since, the Swoosh has come to represent the global powerhouse, Nike.
 Its graceful curved lines evoke a sense of movement and flow that perfectly embodies athleticism.
 The minimalist, fluid shape allows it to stand out clearly, whether large or small in scale.
 It's also highly versatile – the Swoosh enhances any product it adorns, from t-shirts and sneakers to golf clubs and basketballs.

 Now, the Swoosh is valued at over $26 billion, making it one of the most valuable trademarks in the world.
 It is a premier example of how thoughtful minimalist design can create an icon that stands the test of time.
 The logo that once cost $35 has fueled the rise of one of the most successful companies ever.
 Not bad for a checkmark.